 Canon 28-135mm IS

-Canon EF 28-135mm f/3.5-5.6 IS USM (72mm filters, 19 oz/540g, 1.6'/0.5m close-focus, about $360). enlarge.
-This free website's biggest source of support is when you use these links, especially this link to it at Adorama, at Amazon, or this link directly to them at eBay (see How to Win at eBay) when you get anything, regardless of the country in which you live.
+Canon EF 28-135mm f/3.5-5.6 IS USM (72mm filters, 19 oz/540g, 1.6'/0.5m close-focus, about $300 new or about $155 used if you know How to Win at eBay). enlarge.
+This ad-free website's biggest source of support is when you use these links, especially this link to it at Amazon, at B&H or this link directly to them at eBay when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Sample Images top